christinew7/61040_concept_backend/context/design/concepts/Library/implementation.md/steps/file.69e54d42.md

   /**
    * @action modifyItemInFile
-   * @requires this owner has a Library, this file is in this owner's Library, index is a valid index for file.items (in [0, items.length()))
+   * @requires this owner has a Library, this file is in this owner's Library, index is a valid index for file.items, and newItem is not already present in the file's items list (excluding the item at index)
    * @effects replaces the item at index in file.items with newItem */ async modifyItemInFile(